sinclairzx81/typemap/zod-v4-plan.md

 - Pay special attention to the import style difference (`import * as z from 'zod'` vs `import { z } from 'zod/v4'`)
 - Consider creating utility functions if there is significant shared code between Zod v3 and Zod v4 implementations

-## Possible Challenges
+## 12. Possible Challenges and Solutions

+### 12.1.
+Type Detection Challenges

-- Handling type differences between Zod v3 and v4
+- **Challenge**: Reliably differentiating between Zod v3 and Zod v4 types
-- Ensuring compatibility with TypeBox's type system
+- **Solution**: Use multiple property checks as implemented in `IsZod4`

+### 12.2.
+API Compatibility

+- **Challenge**: Handling Zod v4's substantial API differences from Zod v3
+- **Solution**: Implement separate, independent converters for each version rather than direct conversions between them

+### 12.3.
+Performance Concerns

+- **Challenge**: Ensuring detection and conversion performance is optimized
+- **Solution**: Implement caching and optimize type checking logic

+### 12.4.
+Error Handling

-- Supporting the new error customization approach
+- **Challenge**: Supporting the new error customization approach
+- **Solution**: Create wrappers for error handling that adapt to both styles

+### 12.5.
+New Features

-- Handling the new top-level string validation functions
+- **Challenge**: Handling the new top-level string validation functions
-- Maintaining backward compatibility while supporting new features
+- **Solution**: Map these to appropriate representations in other type systems

+## 13. Timeline and Milestones

+- **Milestone 1**: Core implementation (Sections 1-4) - Completed
+- **Milestone 2**: Testing and optimization (Sections 5-6) - Week of June 21, 2025
+- **Milestone 3**: API changes and documentation (Sections 7-8) - Week of June 28, 2025
+- **Milestone 4**: Final integration and release (Sections 9) - Week of July 5, 2025

+## Project Scope

+### Direct Zod v3 and Zod v4 Conversions

+After careful consideration, direct conversions between Zod v3 and Zod v4 types have been deemed **out of scope** for this implementation.
+This decision is based on:

+1. The significant differences between Zod v3 and v4 APIs would make direct conversions complex and error-prone
+2. Users should instead utilize intermediate formats (like Syntax or TypeBox) for conversion if needed
+3. If direct conversions were simple, the Zod maintainers would likely have provided them already

+This means the following files are no longer needed and should be removed:
+- `/src/zod4/zod4-from-zod.ts`
+- `/src/zod/zod-from-zod4.ts` (if exists)

+TypeMap will continue to support both Zod v3 and Zod v4 independently, allowing users to convert between each version and other supported type systems.